 The inventory managed at Clicky warehouse will be shipped in the next two days.
 50% of those orders are expected to be shipped tomorrow and some orders have already been shipped.
 As far as the marketplace brands are concerned, the orders are expected to be cleared in one weeks time.

-Black Friday has turned out to be a great day, especially, for e-commerce stores in the country.
+Black Friday in Pakistan has turned out to be a great day, especially, for e-commerce stores in the country.
 With these shopping sales, the user trust is increasing and through numerous partnerships with financial platforms, internet users are spending more online instead of just relying on the popular ‘Cash on Delivery’.

 HomeShopping, popular ecommerce store for electronics, also received 200,000 visitors while their website crashed with user-load time and again.
 According to unofficial sources they received almost 8,000 orders.
 Whereas, Yayvo claimed to have received 50,000 orders and Daraz, although reluctant in sharing the exact numbers, hinted that the number of orders received in one day of sale was equal to orders in 2 months on their website.